tahatal7a/To-do-list-project/README.md

 ## Allowing access to an unverified Google app

-If you see an **Access blocked** message that says the app has not completed the Google verification process, the OAuth client is still in **Testing** mode.
+If you see an **Access blocked** dialog (often paired with **Error 403: access_denied**) that says the app has not completed the Google verification process, the OAuth client is still in **Testing** mode.
 While in that state Google only allows accounts listed as test users to sign in.
 To grant yourself access:

 1. Visit the [Google Cloud Console OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent).
 2. Ensure the publishing status is **Testing** (you do not need to publish the app for